-For the calendar year 2021, we solicited 797 suppliers and received a form of response from approximately 64% of them.
-These respondents constitute approximately 70% of our direct materials spend associated with the surveyed group.
-We categorized the responses against criteria developed to determine which required further engagement with our suppliers.
-Approximately 42% of the responding suppliers confirmed that the material that they supply either does not contain 3TG, or is exempt from the Rule, or that the 3TG is certified conflict free smelter.
+For calendar year 2022, we solicited 663 suppliers and received a form of response from approximately 75% of them.
+These respondents constitute approximately 80% of our direct materials spend associated with the surveyed group.
+We categorized the responses against criteria developed to determine which ones required further engagement with our suppliers.
+Approximately 59% of the responding suppliers confirmed that the material that they supply either does not contain 3TG, or is exempt from the Rule, or that the 3TG used is from a certified conflict free smelter.
 We have not been able to confirm if these materials are in fact truly conflict-free.
-Approximately 8% of the surveyed suppliers provided an "undeterminable" response.
-Approximately 38% of the suppliers surveyed did not respond at all.
-We continue to seek avenues to engage with those suppliers who did not respond to the survey.
+Approximately 11% of the surveyed suppliers provided an "undeterminable" response.
+Approximately 30% of the suppliers surveyed did not respond at all.
+We continue to seek to implement methods for increasing our supplier response rate, including the anticipated rollout of an electronic supplier engagement platform in 2023.

-The majority of the responses received provided data at a company or divisional level or, as described above, were unable to specify the smelters or refiners used for components supplied to Hubbell.
-We are therefore unable to determine whether any of the Conflict Minerals reported by the suppliers were contained in components or parts supplied to us or to validate that any of these smelters or refiners are actually in our supply chain.
+The majority of responses received provided data at a company or divisional level, making it unclear if components supplied to Hubbell by specified smelters or refiners contained Conflict Minerals.
+We are therefore unable to determine with any certainty whether any of the Conflict Minerals reported by the suppliers were contained in components or parts supplied to us or to validate that any of these smelters or refiners are actually in our supply chain.